rabroldan/Waypoint/README.md

 3. Process a Text file, with in a folder or not and convert it from text to html.
 4. Change The title of the document.
 5. Add an Entry within the document.
-6. CSS Style can be changed by pasting a css link.
+6. Add a Option to output directory
 7. Create a markdown file
 8. Convert a markdown file to a HTML file